AlexandruGFW/banking/README.md

-Banking folder drag and drop in resources folder.
+Drag and drop banking folder in resources folder.
 Next enter in server.cfg and type there "start banking" (save file) and restart server.
 And DONE.